udemirezen/pinn_clusters/README.md

 # Installation

+Our script should be run in a conda environment using one of the ```.yml``` files in the ```env``` folder.
+To install conda, please follow the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

-Create a conda environment using terminal or similar:
+Then, create a conda environment using terminal or similar:

 ```conda env create -f environment.yml```